alexferreiradev/alexferreiradev.github.io/blog/articles/3-test-libraries.md

         select a main problem
             fear of update dependencies
         list titles
+            update software
-            the main way to work with updates softwares the easyest way to update your software select 3 titles
+                the main way to work with updates softwares the easyest way to update your software solution
+                dont have bugs in production anymore, use unit tests have updated softwares, use unit tests
+                dont discovery bugs in production, use unit tests choose
+        select 3 titles
         update the article with the new points